FOR IMMEDIATE RELEASE: June 30, 2023

 The federally-mandated point-in-time estimate is subject to external factors that may vary year to year, such as weather conditions.
 To that end, the 2023 HOPE Survey was conducted during an exceptionally mild winter in New York City, at 41-44 degrees on the night the Survey was conducted, with no snowfall in the preceding 30 days.
 Comparatively, in 2021 and 2022, it was 21-35 and 25-38 degrees on the nights the Survey was conducted, with some snowfall in the preceding 30 days.

 The HOPE estimate is conducted in over 400 states and cities throughout the country in order to estimate the number of people sleeping in parks, streets, subways and other public spaces on a single winter night.
-In New York City in 2022 there were 400 fewer unsheltered people than in 2020, the last year the HOPE survey was conducted before the COVID pandemic.

 New Yorkers who see individuals they believe to be experiencing homeless and in need of assistance should contact 3-1-1 via phone or mobile app and request outreach assistance for the most immediate response.

 About the New York City Department of Homeless Services:

 The Department of Homeless Services (DHS) works to prevent homelessness before it occurs, provides safe and service-rich emergency shelter and addresses unsheltered homelessness by providing outreach and drop-in services and placement into transitional and permanent housing.
 In close collaboration with a network of dedicated not-for-profit providers, DHS fulfills it’s moral and legal responsibility of assisting individuals and families transition to stability and permanent housing.